mattpe/wbma/docs/w1-first-app.md

 1. Test that app works; run it and open in browser (interactive shell is needed to get the menu option (_w_) for launhing in browser)
     * `cd MyApp`
     * `npm start`
+1. From now on open 'MyApp' folder in your editor/IDE to edit your project
 1. Create a remote git repository (Github) and push your app there

 **b.**